bitcart/bitcart-docs/guides/server-management-settings.md

 # Server management settings

-BitcartCC has a few server management settings available.
+Bitcart has a few server management settings available.

 They are accessible only by the superusers.